marinapapap/weather-react-app/README.md

 $ npm install
 ```

 Register and get an API key for [OpenWeather](https://openweathermap.org/api).
-Then, create a new .env file in the api folder:
+Then, create a new .env file in the server folder:

 ```js
 $ cd server